Sylenia/quickpayqr-policies/privacy.md

 - Local data: Retained until you delete it or uninstall the app
 - Ad data: Managed by Google AdMob according to their retention policies

+## Data Deletion Request

+QuickPay QR stores all user data locally on the device and does not transmit it to our servers.
+Users can delete all stored data at any time by:

+- Uninstalling the app
+- Clearing the app’s storage in device settings

+No further action is required, as we do not collect or retain personal data on our servers.
+For ads, users can manage preferences and opt-out of personalized ads at [Google’s Ad Settings](https://adssettings.google.com/).

 ### Data Minimization

 We follow the principle of data minimization by: